What happens in mediation?

 I would like to discuss settlement but want to make sure that nothing I say will be used against me or hurt my case.
 How do I know that a mediation will be confidential?

 Under California law, mediation proceedings are confidential.
 See Cal.
 Evid.
 Code, §§ 703.5, 1115-1129.
 In addition, mediation programs like the US District Court, Central District of California’s ADR program are governed by specific rules enforcing these rules.
+See Cal.
+Rules Ct., rule 3.854.
 As a result, before your mediation starts, all participants will be required to sign a Confidentiality Agreement.

 Are there special rules that apply to a virtual mediation?

-Because mediation proceedings are confidential, all participants in a virtual mediation must commit to additional steps to preserve that fundamental aspect of a mediation.
+Because mediation proceedings are confidential, all participants in a virtual mediation must commit to steps to preserve that fundamental aspect of a mediation.
 For instance, all participants must appear on camera and must not record the proceeding.
-Other rules that apply to a virtual mediation are set forth in our Virtual Mediation Guidelines, which must be signed in advance by all participants.
+Other rules that apply to a virtual mediation are set forth in our Virtual Mediation Guidelines.

-I have a federal case pending in the Central District of California.
+I have a case pending in the U.S. District Court in Los Angeles.
 Does Cook Mediation provide panel mediator services?

-Philip Cook has been a court-approved panel mediator for the Central District of California since 2015.
-Contact us today if you are interested in scheduling a panel mediation under the Court’s ADR program.
+Philip Cook is a court-approved panel mediator for the Central District of California.
+Contact us today to see if we can accept your case under the Court’s ADR program.